 Putin-Style theoretically possible if Putin and his close associates plan to leave politics and need guarantees that the future political incumbents would not use law and the pliable judiciary to prosecute them.
 Alternatively, a group of major business owners could push for the rule of law as a way of protecting their assets.
 In practice, however, Putin's demonstrated preference for informal bargains over formal institutions as coordination devices makes the first scenario unlikely.
-And the robber-barons-for-ruleof-law transformation has been expected for the past two decades; but we have yet to see any indication that it will happen.
+And the robber-barons-for-ruleof-law transformation has been expected for the past two decades; but we have yet to see any indication that it will happen.31 is easier to imagine.

-While positive change toward the rule of law is unlikely, negative change toward even greater politicization of the judiciary is easier to imagine.
 If a credible challenge to the Kremlin's dominance emerges, the regime will reach for the courts as an instrument to suppress dissent.
 If the danger rises through civil society mobilization, the regime will use administrative and criminal law to deal more harshly with NGOs, social movement activists, and individual protestors.
 The fines will get bigger, the verdicts longer, and the procedural violations more blatant.
-If a charismatic politician with broad appeal emerges, either within or outside the authoritarian coalition, and harnesses ethnic Russian nationalism, even show trials could make a comeback.
+If a charismatic politician with broad appeal emerges, either within or outside the authoritarian coalition, and harnesses ethnic Russian nationalism. even show trials could make a comeback.
 In that scenario, Russia could veer into the legal nihilism characteristic of previous periods of its history.